kaneshin/SSKSunset/README.md

 SSKSunset is kind of Markdown parser for OSX.
 (Not supported iOS)

-It use [sundown](https://github.com/vmg/sundown) sources to parse markdown text.
+The framework uses [redcarpet](https://github.com/vmg/redcarpet) instead of [sundown](https://github.com/vmg/sundown) sources to parse markdown text.

 ## Installation